apache/nifi/minifi-toolkit/minifi-toolkit-assembly/README.md

 ## Requirements
 * JRE 1.8
 ## Getting Started

+The latest version of the MiNiFi Toolkit Converter can be found at http://nifi.apache.org/minifi/download.html under the `MiNiFi Toolkit Binaries` section.

-To run the MiNiFi Toolkit Converter:
+After downloading the binary and extracting it, to run the MiNiFi Toolkit Converter:
 - Change directory to the location where you installed MiNiFi Toolkit and run it and view usage information
   - Linux / OS X
         $ ./config.sh